jackweight1-afk/GetResett/replit.md

 Preferred communication style: Simple, everyday language.

 ### UI/UX Preferences
-- No white text on light backgrounds - all text should be black/dark gray for maximum readability
-- Minimal green theme - use darker green colors only as accents (like highlighting "One Minute")
-- No full green backgrounds - prefer white/light gray backgrounds with green accents
+- Modern mobile-first design is essential - all text must stay within containers, no overflow issues
+- Logo text must be solid black for maximum visibility on all devices (no gradient text that becomes unreadable)
+- CTAs should encourage trying the app free first rather than pushing subscription immediately
+- Purple/teal gradient theme throughout the app for consistency
+- Modern glassmorphism effects, smooth animations, and shadow designs
+- Touch-friendly button sizes and spacing optimized for mobile devices
 - Excellent contrast ratios required for all text elements
-- Profile icons should have solid dark backgrounds with white text for visibility
+- Responsive typography that scales appropriately across screen sizes

 ## System Architecture